CEED/libCEED/examples/fluids/index.md

 \kappa_\mathrm{cut} = \frac{2\pi}{ 2\min\{ [\max(h_y, h_z, 0.3h_{\max}) + 0.1 d_w], h_{\max} \} }
 $$

+The enforcement of the boundary condition is identical to the blasius inflow;
+it weakly enforces velocity, with the option of weakly enforcing either density or temperature using the the `-weakT` flag.

 ##### Initialization Data Flow

 Data flow for initializing function (which creates the context data struct) is